 “Hamilton students learn to think independently, embrace difference, write and speak persuasively, and engage issues ethically and creatively;” show you’re capable of growing at Hamilton College!

-Yes, Hamilton College is considered a good school; it’s ranked as the country’s #15 best liberal arts college by U.S. News.
+Yes, Hamilton College is considered a good school; U.S. News ranked it the country’s #16 best liberal arts college.

 Hamilton College is one of the few U.S. schools offering an open curriculum.
 The open curriculum “allows you to choose courses based on your interests and skills.
 Most colleges have a core curriculum or distribution requirements; Hamilton does not.”
 This means you can take courses that genuinely interest you at every step of your journey.